Wanguri

 Wanguri features high concentrations of group households and family households, with a higher-than-average median household size

-Family households account for 78.3% of all households, including 38.4% couples with children, 24.4% couples without children, and 12.2% single parent families.
-Non-family households constitute the remaining 21.7%, with lone person households at 17.6% and group households comprising 4.9%.
-The median household size is 3.0 people, which is larger than the Greater Darwin average of 2.6.
+Family households dominate at 78.3% of all households, comprising 38.4% couples with children, 24.4% couples without children, and 12.2% single parent families.
+Non-family households make up the remaining 21.7%, with lone person households at 17.6% and group households comprising 4.9% of the total.
+The median household size of 3.0 people is larger than the Greater Darwin average of 2.6.

 Frequently Asked Questions - Households